vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

 ## Customized Space Options

-When creating a space, the following two customized options can be given:
+When creating a space, the following four customized options can be given:

 * _partition_num_